YuqinWu/Scrapper/README.md

 *  We don't allow categories to be added by users.
 This is because if we let users create users to create categories, soon enough categories will be overflooded with same things in different names/spellings.
 For this reason, only admin can add categories (to be implemented).

 *  We used template from online for frontend code, but only for the layout and css style, and the code is changed a lot during the development.
 You can see our commit history from our gitlab repo: https://gitlab.com/_scrapper/auctionsite.
 It may need request to see, please contact us if you can't get to see this repo!
-Contact yuqinwu@uchicago.edu
+Contact sevenw67@gmail.com